matesze41/vitmma19-pw/README.md

 *No need to copy it inside the running container you can just put it at the correct directory before starting the container, container will mount to the whole project folder because I used it for developement also*

+**On the host machine inside the project folder:**

+/data is the parent, and the following folders inside:
+- AY1PC8
+- GFTYRV
+- etc...

+**Inside the container it should look like:**

-/work/data is the parent and inside is the following:
+/work/data is the parent and inside are the following folders:
-- /work/data/AY1PC8
+- AY1PC8
-- /work/data/GFTYRV
+- GFTYRV
 - etc...

 *Although not important to know for the scripts to work each of these folders contain csv files and json files with the labelling withouth any additional folder structure*